domnikl/dotfiles/README.md

 ## Font

-I use the Fira Mono for Powerline font available [here](https://github.com/powerline/fonts/tree/master/FiraMono).
-Be sure to use that wherever your terminal runs.
+I use the MesloLGS NF font available [here](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k).
+Be sure to use that wherever your terminal runs (VSCode, IntelliJ IDEA, iTerm, Hyper, etc.).